 #6 Updated by Borys Jurgiel almost 11 years ago

 Maybe my example was too abstract, better one would be POI names that are sometimes acronyms.
 I prefer to be forced to use the two functions capitalize(lower(lga_name)) over having no way to preserve acronyms.
 Of course the best would be to have both capitalize() and title().

 But maybe it's not so important.
 Usually I have the luck to work on properly prepared data, so I don't have much experience with correcting poor data at this stage.
 I don't insist anymore :)

-#7 Updated by Nyall Dawson about 4 years ago
+#7 Updated by Nyall Dawson almost 11 years ago

 Lucky -- Almost all the data I work with is poorly formatted!
 Anyway, I think the best resolution would be renaming Title case -> Capitalize First Letter for now, and then ideally adding a proper "Title case" option after 2.0.
 We could even make it handle fancy things like not capitalizing "a" or "the" when they're in the middle of a string...